-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children with a long-term medical or social condition which necessitates their attendance at Oak Farm Primary School rather than an alternative school.
 Details of that long-term medical or social condition must be supported by a doctor's statement and must be disclosed at the time of application.
 Governors reserve the right to make further enquiries regarding an application made on medical grounds.
 If you apply for a place on such grounds, it will be deemed that you have given consent to such enquiries being made.
 A signed consent form under the Access to Medical Records will be required.
 Please note that Oak Farm Primary School has no special provision for children with a medical condition which cannot be offered by other schools in the locality.
 The application must explain clearly the extra provision provided by Oak Farm which is the basis of the application. - 3.
-Where a member of the immediate family, living permanently at the same address, has a long-term medical or social condition which necessitates the child's attendance at Oak Farm Primary School rather than an alternative school.
-Details of that long-term medical or social condition must be supported by a doctor's statement and must be disclosed at the time of application.
-Governors reserve the right to make further enquiries regarding an application made on medical grounds and if you apply for a place on such grounds it will be deemed that you have given consent to such enquiries being made.
-A signed consent form under the Access to Medical Records will be required.
-Please note that Oak Farm Primary School has no special provision for children with a medical condition which cannot be offered by other schools in the locality.
-The application must explain clearly the extra provision provided by Oak Farm which is not available at alternative local school(s). - 4.
-Children who will have a sibling living in the same household attending Oak Farm Primary School.
-Sibling means a brother and sister, half-brother or sister, step-brother or sister, with at least one parent in common or an adopted brother or sister.
-Cousins or childminder's children with whom the child may have grown up with do not qualify.
-Older brothers or sisters who will have left the junior school by the time the applicant is due to start full-time in school will not be considered under the sibling factor. - 5.
-Distance measured in a straight line from the school office to the permanent address (the address point set by Ordnance Survey) of the child where he/she lives with his/her parent(s) or quardian(s).
-The address of other relations or other adults responsible for day-time childcare is not permissible.
-In the case of multi-occupancy of one building, places will be allocated in ascending order of dwelling numbers.
-The relevant address used by the school for admission purposes is the child's permanent home where he/she lives with his/her parent or quardian.
-Grandparents or childminders addresses will not be considered even though the child may be cared for during the day at that address.
+Children of staff where the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage. - 4.
+Sibling and distance priority Highest priority will be given to applications from siblings and those children without siblings living within 1000 metres from the school.
+This will be before consideration is given to applications for children living outside 1000 metres, including the siblings of those already attending Oak Farm Primary School.
+To achieve this, a "priority distance radius" will be introduced of 1000 metres as a 3 form entry school.